cleverlight/lightenna/_includes/presentations/2018-09-21-cloud-starter.md

 * Firewalls
 * Access and user accounts

-{% if include.pres %}Note: {% endif %}This module is the first part of the Cloud Starter course.
+{% if include.pres %}Note: {% endif %}This section summarises the module and starts chipping away at the blocks that can inhibit experimentation and discovery in the Cloud.

-It introduces the course and establishes some guidelines on what you need to get started.

 ---